In Paris, joy and creeping fears after French far right’s fall from grace

 But many others had feared that Marine Le Pen’s anti-immigration party would win a majority at the National Assembly, after a historically high score during the first round.

-Their fears were compounded by memories of the last two presidential elections, during which Le Pen challenged President Emmanuel Macron in a second round.
+Their concerns were compounded by memories of the last two presidential elections, during which Le Pen challenged President Emmanuel Macron in a second round.

 Her popularity remains undeniable, but to the surprise of many, the New Popular Front coalition ultimately won the most seats in the parliament – 188, beating Ensemble, Macron’s centrist movement which secured 161 seats.
-The National Rally bagged 142 seats.
+The National Rally bagged 142 seats – falling from first to third place in just a week.

 The result followed a crunch deal between left-wing and centrist candidates to “block the far right” by withdrawing some politicians in areas where the far right had sway.